Access & Affordability

 “Fully funding” one student

-Georgetown deeply values the contributions of its international students and is need-blind in admissions for international applicants.
+Georgetown deeply values the contributions of its international students.
 Georgetown currently provides approximately $2 million to fund scholarships for international students—half made possible through philanthropy—but is unable to meet the full need of all international students.

 We seek to significantly increase philanthropic support for international student scholarships.
 Achieving this will require the partnership of alumni and friends from around the world who are committed to making our campus community even more globally representative.